 Are you under the age of 35, and a young professional interested working towards in rural water services for all?
 Would you like to get involved and benefit from RWSN's services?

-- Participate in the RWSN Mentorship programme for young professionals.
-The 2019 call for mentors/ mentees was launched in January 2019, and we are planning on opening a second round of the mentoring programme in 2020.
+- Participate in the RWSN Mentoring programme for young professionals.
+We are now accepting applications for mentors and mentees for the 2020 round of the RWSN mentoring programme until 1 February 2020.

 - Download RWSN's Young Professionals Engagement Strategy (2018) and let us know what you think.

 - Benefit from events and networking opportunities for young professionals.
 In 2019, for instance, RWSN organised a competition to send a young water professional to Stockholm World Water Week (August 25-30, 2019) to report on the issues relevant to the rural water sector and to young people in particular.
 See here for more information.

 - If you are a member of a youth organisation working in the water sector, your organisation can join the network as a member organisation;

 - Follow us on social media to stay updated (Facebook, Twitter, LinkedIn...)

 If you have some comments to our strategy, or any additional ideas or questions on how to involve young professionals in the network, please contact Meleesa Naughton at the RWSN Secretariat.